23 Things to Know Before Visiting Portugal – Best Portugal Travel Tips

 Places to visit in Portugal

 Lisbon is Portugal’s capital city.
-Lisbon has a lot of hills, but if you walk along Avenida da Liberdade in Lisbon’s downtown, it’s relatively flat until you meet another sloppy hills.
+Lisbon has a lot of hills, but if you walk along Avenida da Liberdade in Lisbon’s downtown, it’s relatively flat until you meet another sloppy hill.
 You’ll find tiled buildings and street arts which I think makes Lisbon more charming.

 Bairro Alto which was Lisbon’s somewhat Bohemian area is a great place to go to for drinks and snacks.
 Lisbon isn’t also really cold in winter unlike others that are close in Atlantic Ocean.